 The nominal roll is written in Patrol order.

 Captain Torrance used Inverurie Camp near Aberdeen as his base while scouting, though he presumably stayed somewhere more local while recruiting Patrols.
-Captain Quayle used Shielow Castle, north of Belford as his Headquarters and Captain Gough used Belford Hall and Middleton Hall as well as an unknown house in Berwick.
+Captain Quayle used Shielow Castle, north of Belford as his Headquarters and Captain Gough used Belford Hall and Middleton Hall (near Belford, Northumberland) as well as an unknown house in Berwick.
 Captain Thouron used a house in Alnwick and Doxford Hall.

 Training was at Melville House, Ladybank, Cupar, Fife as well as locally.
-A small arms and assault course was set up near the Allerdean OB at Scremerston Hill farm, to the south of Berwick on Tweed.
-The patrols also did training with the regular army at Otterburn Ranges.
+A small arms and assault course was set up near the Allerdean OB at Scremerston Hill Farm, to the south of Berwick on Tweed.
+The Patrols also did training with the regular army at Otterburn Ranges.